-Coming to univeristy is, for most new students, the first time you will have to be financially independent.
-This can be a daunting task, but knowing how to best manage your money and take advanatge of the services available to you means that it shouldn’t be.
-There are plenty of support services as well as perks available to students at the Univeristy of Bristol.
+Coming to university is, for most new students, the first time you will have to be financially independent.
+This can be a daunting task, but knowing how to best manage your money and take advantage of the services available to you means that it shouldn’t be.
 Read on to find out how you can access support and for tips on how to make your money last longer.

 You may also be eligible for other funding depending on your course, person circumstances or planned career.
 You can search for scholarships, awards and bursaries on the student funding office website.